Santa Claus: In popular culture

 In Kyrgyzstan, a mountain peak was named after Santa Claus, after a Swedish company had suggested the location be a more efficient starting place for present-delivering journeys all over the world, than Lapland.
 In the Kyrgyz capital, Bishkek, a Santa Claus Festival was held on 30 December 2007, with government officials attending.
 2008 was officially declared the Year of Santa Claus in the country.
 The events are seen as moves to boost tourism in Kyrgyzstan.

 The Guinness World Record for the largest gathering of Santa Clauses is held by Thrissur, Kerala, India, where on 27 December 2014, 18,112 Santas overtook the previous record.
 Derry City, Northern Ireland had held the record since 9 September 2007, when a total of 12,965 people dressed up as Santa or Santa's helpers.
 A gathering of Santas in 2009 in Bucharest, Romania attempted to top the world record, but failed with only 3,939 Santas.

 Santa Claus has been featured in many video games.

-In Brazil, a version of Santa with green clothes instead of red became popular through television commercials for the soft drink brand Dolly appearing along with their mascot Dollynho since the 2000s, as a form of patriotism adapting the character to the colors of the Brazilian flag and at the same time rivalling Coca-Cola commercials.
-Another attempt to adapt Santa Claus to the colors of the Brazilian flag occurred in 2024 in Balneário Camboriú, Santa Catarina where a sculpture wearing yellow clothes with green gloves and bag was installed, generating controversy, being accused of making an association with the political extreme right, due to the colours being seen in protests by supporters of Jair Bolsonaro.
+In Brazil, a version of Santa with green clothes instead of red became popular through television commercials for the soft drink brand Dolly appearing along with their mascot Dollynho since the 2000s, as a form of patriotism adapting the character to the colours of the Brazilian flag and at the same time rivalling Coca-Cola commercials.
+Another attempt to adapt Santa Claus to the colours of the Brazilian flag occurred in 2024 in Balneário Camboriú, Santa Catarina, where a sculpture wearing yellow clothes with green gloves and bag was installed, generating controversy, being accused of making an association with the political extreme right, due to the colours being seen in protests by supporters of Jair Bolsonaro.